SDU-LCE-SMART/ILCI-Maker/README.md

 ## Disclaimer
 This tool assists researchers and experts; it does not replace expert judgment.
 Outputs should be reviewed before publication, compliance reporting, or decision-making.

+## Acknowledgements

+This work is part of the **Agro4Agri** project at **University of Southern Denmark**..

+**Agro4Agri** is an EU-funded project set to revolutionize plant nutrition and protection through cutting-edge nano and biotechnology.
+Within 4 years, by enhancing fertilizer efficiency and developing species-specific nematicides, the project aims to deliver sustainable and innovative solutions under the Safe and Sustainable by Design (SSbD) framework.

+🔗 Learn more about the project: [https://agro4agri.eu/]